pyates-twocircles/two-circles-tech-test/README.md

 ## Build a Live Sports Scoring App

 ### Summary
-The task is to build a live sports scoring iOS app that displays ongoing matches with real-time scores and match details, such as:
+The task is to build a live sports scoring app that displays ongoing matches with real-time scores and match details, such as:
 - Team names
 - Current score
 - Match status